Spaceship Earth Epcot

 It is one of Epcot’s premiere attractions and is NOT to be missed.

-Spaceship Earth is a continuous-loading ride and the line moves at a steady pace.
+Lightning Lane access for Spaceship Earth is available with the purchase of Genie+.
+Spaceship Earth is a continuous-loading ride and the standby line moves at a steady pace.
 Even so, do not wait in a long line for Spaceship Earth.
 Many people will stop here first thing, as it is the first attraction you see upon entering the park.
 Later in the day, there is little if any line for Spaceship Earth.

 Accessibility: Wheelchair guests should see the Cast Member in front of the attraction.
 You will then be taken to another area to board the ride vehicles.
 Guests must transfer to a standard wheelchair, and then guests need to transfer from the wheelchair to a ride vehicle.